vicarchive/site/README.md

   - Basically is a port of my infodumps about SA1 and 2 from the NeoCities page, maybe could include some other cringe stuff in there
 <br /><br />
 ... and finally, make mobile CSS layouts.
 - Homepage needs a completely separate layout
+- SSCrossover and Collection need separate layouts
 - The rest of the pages can be display:flex'd into mobile layouts